aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Illicit drugs:

-territorial waters and air space serve as transshipment zone for cocaine and heroin bound for the US and Europe; established the death penalty for certain drug-related crimes in 1999
+territorial waters and air space serve as transshipment zone for US- and European-bound drugs; established the death penalty for certain drug-related crimes in 1999